tomasmaiorino/english-cards/README.md

 It's a application which helps the english student to learn new words.
+By using this application you will be able to search for more than one word simultaneously.
+This is an initial version and will not be finished.
+I'm currently working on the branch v3 which will have new features for the english learning also a better UX.

+In order to access the actual branch you can access this url: https://fathomless-tundra-22713.herokuapp.com/ and to search for some new words meanings.

 This application is running under Spring Boot.
 This applications uses the Oxford service api (https://developer.oxforddictionaries.com/) therefore it is necessary to have an account on oxford service and use their OXFORD_SERVICE_API_ID and OXFORD_SERVICE_APP_KEY.